 Tier 1: High ROI, Low Risk

 Reporting and ticket analysis.
-Pull 90 days of ticket data, identify the top 10 recurring categories, and measure current manual handling time.
+Pull 90 days of ticket data, identify the top recurring categories, and measure current manual handling time.
 This baseline tells you whether AI triage will deliver time savings and gives you the training data for a pilot.
-Most IT teams skip this step and end up buying tools before they understand their own data.

 Tier 2: Standard Tools First

 Enable the AI features in your existing ITSM platform before buying additional tools.
-ServiceNow, Freshservice, and Jira Service Management all have AI triage and auto-resolution features that most IT teams underuse.
-Run a 60-day pilot on a defined ticket category; password resets are a reliable starting point.
-Measure auto-resolution rate, time-to-resolve, and ticket reopen rate.
-The numbers tell you whether to expand or whether you’ve hit the ceiling.
+ServiceNow, Freshservice, and Jira Service Management all offer AI triage and automation features that many IT teams underuse.
+Run a defined pilot on one category, such as password resets, and measure auto-resolution rate, time-to-resolve, and reopen rate.

 Tier 3: Custom Build When the Ceiling Is Clear

-If you’ve hit the ceiling with standard tools and have the ticket volume and data quality to support a custom model, a focused custom build becomes the right conversation.
-One workflow, one integration, one measurable outcome over 90 days, then expand.
+If you have hit the ceiling with standard tools and have the workflow volume and data quality to support a custom model, a focused custom build becomes the right conversation.
+One workflow, one integration, one measurable outcome, then expand.
 See what AI custom development actually costs and how to scope a project before starting that conversation.
-For teams thinking about the broader strategy, custom AI solutions for business covers enterprise sequencing and vendor selection in more depth.
+For teams thinking about broader strategy, custom AI solutions for business covers sequencing and vendor selection in more depth.

 FAQ